-Eric Clapton personally approved his portrait as did Dame Joan Collins however, Monaco royal Charlotte Casiraghi objected to the digitisation of her image and instructed her lawyers to formally ban the portrait from public view.
+Eric Clapton personally approved his portrait and it was featured on his website, ericclapton.com.
+Dame Joan Collins also approved of her portrait however, Monaco royal Charlotte Casiraghi objected to the digitisation of her image and instructed her lawyers to formally ban the portrait from public view.

 Casiraghi's lawyers were unsuccessful however, as a mark of respect not mutually returned, McDonald has not shown the work publicly.
 Charlotte Casiraghi’s portrait is believed to exist in a private collection and could one day re-appear.

-McDonald also undertook private commissions for Sharron Davies MBE and James Bond 007 “View to a Kill” actress Fiona Fullerton.
-Ms Fullerton's portrait was printed to canvas.
+McDonald has undertaken private commissions for Sharron Davies MBE and James Bond 007 “View to a Kill” actress Fiona Fullerton.
+Ms Fullerton's portrait was created to her spec and printed to canvas.